raamana/kernelmethods/_sources/utilities.rst.txt

 Utilities
 =============

-Here, we document several important utilities related to this library.
+Here, we document several important utilities related to this library, including sampling and ranking.

 Sampling